2000 Baia Mare cyanide spill: Reactions

 Brett Montgomery, the chairman of the mine operator, Esmeralda, denied responsibility, claiming that the damage of the spill has been "grossly exaggerated" and that the fish died in such numbers because of lack of oxygen due to the freezing of the river.

 A spokesman for the company later claimed that media reports from Hungary and Serbia are politically motivated and the fish were killed by spills from industrial plants along the Tisza, due to the dynamite explosions used to break the ice locks on the river or simply due to the raw sewage pumped into the river.

 The Hungarian government called the storing of cyanide next to a river madness and argued that the weather was not unprecedented.
 A European Union report on the disaster blamed the design faults at the mine.

 In mid-February 2000, as the spill reached the Romanian section of the Danube, the Romanian government temporarily banned fishing and the use of Danube water for drinking.

 Legacy

 Environmental groups, like Friends of the Earth and Greenpeace, argued that the disaster was another reason to ban dangerous mining technologies such as gold mining using the cyanide heap leaching technique.

 German metal band Rammstein produced a song about the spill, called "Donaukinder" (Children of the Danube).

 Three attempts were made in the Parliament of Romania to ban gold cyanidation in Romania, none of which succeeded.

+It also influenced the Protocol on Civil Liability and Compensation for Damage Caused by the Transboundary Effects of Industrial Accidents on Transboundary Waters, which was adopted in Kyiv, Ukraine, in 2003 during the Fifth "Environment for Europe" Ministerial Conference.
+The Protocol was designed to establish a legal framework for liability and compensation in cases where industrial accidents cause transboundary damage to shared water resources.
+Although it has been signed by 24 countries, it has been ratified by only one and has yet to enter into force.